 Mail: Colorado Springs Indian Center, 701 N 20th St, Colorado Springs, CO 80904

 Jim Bear Running Montoya

-Colorado Springs Indian Center
+President of the Colorado Springs Indian Center

 The Colorado Springs Indian Center website will be under construction for a while so please

 The Library Page is a growing collection of outstanding links, articles, and videos dealing with everything from Native American Arts to the deep history and culture of the Native American Indian.

 The PHOTO Gallery is an interactive viewing experience that showcases images from the drum group, "Gathering of Spirits".
 It also features events that the CSIC has attended or sponsored.